GeyserMC/MCProtocolLib/README.md

 --------

 MCProtocolLib is a simple library for communicating with a Minecraft client/server.
 It aims to allow people to make custom bots, clients, or servers for Minecraft easily.
-The library is split into two packages, org.spacehq.mc.auth and org.spacehq.mc.protocol.
-The auth package contains some classes to work with Mojang's auth servers and the protocol package contains the protocol library.

 <b>Example Code</b>